Residency in Primary Eye Care/Ocular Disease

 The resident will follow a curriculum which includes seminars and lectures in topics related to optometric medicine as well as demonstrate proficiency in clinics such as internal medicine, neurology, infectious disease and vascular.
 The resident will assist in the provision of care in external satellite clinics run by the VA.

-The resident participates in the clinical education of fourth-year externs from SUNY, Indiana University, NEWENCO and Illinois Colleges of Optometry.
+The resident participates in the clinical education of fourth-year externs from SUNY, NECO, ICO and PCO at Salus University.

 Eligible to participate in the Federal Employees Health Benefits Program and Federal Employees Group Life Insurance.
 The resident’s portion of the health and life insurance premium depends on the plan and coverage selected.
 Residents earn 13 days sick leave and 13 days annual leave.